adamnew123456/SmallWM/README.markdown

 Improvements over TinyWM
 ========================
-- Window Iconification - Windows can be hidden with Alt+h, when they are hidden and placed in little rectangles at the top of the screen.
+- Window Iconification - Windows can be hidden with Super+h, when they are hidden and placed in little rectangles at the top of the screen.
-- Window ``Layering`` - Windows can be layered, but little policy is actually enforced.
+- Window Layering - Windows can be layered, but little policy is actually enforced.
 Works at a basic level.
-Raise with Alt+PgUp, lower with Alt+PgDn.
+Raise with Super+PgUp, lower with Super+PgDn.
 - Click-To-Focus - SmallWM reimplements an idea from 9wm, keeping the focusing code small.
 - Window Placeholders - SmallWM does not do window resizing and moving directly, because that is a graphically intensive operation.
 It instead uses placeholder windows that it deletes after moving.
 - Window Borders - Just a simple border to see the extent of a window.
-- Window Refreshing - Windows can be refreshed (unmapped and mapped quickly) by using Alt+r.
+- Window Refreshing - Windows can be refreshed (unmapped and mapped quickly) by using Super+r.
 This avoids subtle focus issues with applications like Chromium which cause certain issues.

 Building
 ========